n6ai/minze/docs/guide/components-selectors.md

 ## select / selectAll

-You can use selectors to select elements within the components `html` template (shadow DOM) by providing a valid `CSS` selector.
+Selects elements within the components `html` template (shadow DOM) by providing a valid `CSS` selector.

 - `select` - Selects the first element that matches the selector.
 - `selectAll` - Selects all elements that match the selector.